Choosing the correct estate agent

 Can you help with presentation?

-Although you can market your home yourself, you don't have to market your home, that’s what the agent does.
+Although you can market your home yourself in a private sale, you don't have to market your home, that’s what the agent does.
 This should include some advice and tips from them on how to present your property so it has maximum appeal.
 It’s a well-known fact that your home should be as much of a ‘blank canvas’ as possible.
 This allows prospective buyers to imagine themselves in the property.

 The estate agent may be able to offer you considerable input into how the property should be presented.
 The number of properties they have sold in the past puts them in this unique position.
 Remember to ask for their advice because they know what sells.